thenathanlyle/MotionGIFs/README.md

 - _Add categories to filters posts like hashtags_
 - _Add sort options to search most recent and most trending posts_
 - _Add user profile pages to view what individual user uploads_

----

-## Code Showcase

-> Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

-## Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution.